brikis98/terraform-up-and-running-code/code/terraform/02-intro-to-terraform-syntax/one-webserver/README.md

 # Web Server Example

-This folder contains an example [Terraform](https://www.terraform.io/) template that deploys a single web server (using [EC2](https://aws.amazon.com/ec2/)) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
+This folder contains an example [Terraform](https://www.terraform.io/) configuration that deploys a single web server (using [EC2](https://aws.amazon.com/ec2/)) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
 The web server listens on port 8080 and returns the text "Hello, World" for the `/` URL.